 The holiday season has arrived, and working parents may be dreading juggling childcare and work following their experience of lockdown and home schooling.

-Louise-Deverell Smith, founder of the flexible working platform Daisy Chain, offers her tips below for juggling kids at home when you’re remote working during the Christmas holidays.
+Louise-Deverell Smith, founder of the flexible working platform Daisy Chain, offers her tips below for juggling kids at home when you’re remote working during the holidays.
 Louise is on a ‘flex for all’ mission to make flexible working a reality for anyone who wants it.

 Top Tips For Juggling Work and School Holidays